slittorin/home-assistant-setup/README.md

   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
   - See [Backup for InfluxDB](https://github.com/slittorin/home-assistant-setup#backup-for-influxdb) below.
-- TBD.
-Files from the above are moved to my NAS for storage (old files deleted).
+- We backup our RPI-server that managed InfluxDB and Grafana.
+  - Since the (SSD-failure](https://github.com/slittorin/home-assistant-maintenance/blob/main/README.md#failed-ssd-drive) we need to backup files from Server1.
+  - We do this by copying the files with rsync a specific share on my NAS.

 ## Conceptual design